Weather

 What to Do

-Beaches & watersports: Locals flock to the beaches during summer months, especially near Lima.
-The sport of surfing is growing in Peru, and many beach towns north of Lima like Cabo Blanco (home of the "Peruvian pipe") and Chicama offer great surf conditions through March, and a relaxed vibe.
-Kiteboarding, stand-up paddleboarding, diving, and whale- and dolphin-watching are popular as well.
+Beaches & watersports: Locals flock to the beaches during the summer months, especially near Lima.
+The sport of surfing is growing in Peru, and many beach towns north of Lima, like Cabo Blanco (home of the "Peruvian pipe") and Chicama, offer great surf conditions through March and a relaxed vibe.
+Kiteboarding, standup paddleboarding, diving, and whale- and dolphin-watching are also popular.

-Fiesta de la Candelaria: Starting with a procession on February 2nd along petal-strewn streets, this popular 18- day highland festival (especially in and around Puno on the shores of Lake Titicaca) includes dance competitions, folkloric music, fireworks and partying.
-Though Puno is the place to be, there are also smaller processions that take place in many parts of Peru.
+Fiesta de la Candelaria, Puno (February 2).
+Starting with a procession on February 2 along petal-strewn streets, this popular 18-day highland festival (especially in and around Puno on the shores of Lake Titicaca) includes dance competitions, folkloric music, fireworks, and partying.
+Though Puno is the place to be, smaller processions take place in many parts of Peru.

-Pisco Sour Day: On the first Saturday in February (thanks to the Peruvian government) is El Día del Pisco Sour, or Pisco Sour Day.
+El Día del Pisco Sour, Nationwide.
+The first Saturday in February (thanks to the Peruvian government) is Pisco Sour Day.
 Expect to see various promotions, tastings, and other pisco-related events.

-Carnaval: Held on the last few days before Lent (in February or March), this celebration is popular in the highlands, with the fiesta in Cajamarca being one of the biggest, though hotspots also include Puno and Ayacucho, as well as beach towns where you'll find parades, feasting, and floats.
-This holiday is often celebrated with weeks of water fights (not balloons, rather buckets), so it's best to keep your car windows closed and your camera in a watertight bag.
-Crime also tends to rise during the main carnaval dates, so keep an extra eye on your gear and watch out for pickpockets, especially in Lima.
+Carnaval, Cajamarca.
+Held on the last few days before Lent (in February or March), this celebration is popular in the highlands, with the biggest fiesta in Cajamarca.
+However, hotspots include Puno and Ayacucho and beach towns where you'll find parades, feasting, and floats.
+This holiday is often celebrated with weeks of water fights (not balloons, but rather buckets), so it's best to keep your car windows closed and your camera in a watertight bag.
+Crime also tends to rise during the main Carnaval dates, so keep an extra eye on your gear and watch out for pickpockets, especially in Lima.

-Lunahuaná Adventure Sports Festival: Typically starting in late February, Lunahuaná has an active and growing adventure sports scene, especially river running.
+Lunahuaná Adventure Sports Festival, Lunahuaná.
+Typically starting in late February, Lunahuaná has an active and growing adventure sports scene, especially river running.

-Festival del Verano Negro: During the last week of February is the nation’s largest celebration of Afro-Peruvian culture in Chincha, Peru’s cultural capital of African heritage.
-This two-week festival is a fun celebration of Afro-Peruvian customs, so you can expect plenty of dancing, gastronomy, poetry competitions, and street parades.
+Festival del Verano Negro, Chincha.
+During the last week of February, Chincha, Peru's cultural capital of African heritage, hosts the nation's largest celebration of Afro-Peruvian culture.
+This two-week festival is a fun celebration of Afro-Peruvian customs, so expect plenty of dancing, gastronomy, poetry competitions, and street parades.

 More Helpful Information